Biocodings/Anaquin/README.md

 This is a **beta software** as we are trying to work with the bioinformatics community.
 Please send us your suggestions (eg. what do you want Anaquin to do?).
 Detailed workflow guide is avaialble for download at www.sequin.xyz.

+The current **beta** release only supports RNA-Seq.
+Support for whole genome sequencing, cancer mutations, metagenomics etc will be available soon.
+We need more time to validate our sequins in our laboratories.

 ## License

 <a href='https://opensource.org/licenses/BSD-3-Clause'>The BSD 3-Clause License</a>